Commuting symplectomorphisms and Dehn twists in divisors

 \item $\Omega|_{U(p)}$ is K\"ahler with respect to the above complex structure. \end{itemize} \end{definition}

-All fibers $E_t:=\pi^{-1}(t)$ contain a Lagrangian sphere, uniquely defined up to Hamiltonian isotopy.
-Let us sketch its construction.
-The fibers $E_t$ are symplectomorphic to each other by parallel transport with respect to the $\Omega$-induced connection on $E$.
-It suffices to construct a Lagrangian sphere in $E_t$ for small $t\in \R_+$.
+All smooth fibres $E_t\coloneqq \pi^{-1}(t)$ contain a Lagrangian sphere, uniquely defined up to Hamiltonian isotopy.
+Let us sketch its construction, as we will refer to it later in the proof of Lemma~\ref{lem:A2chain_from_fib}.
+Because the smooth fibres $E_t$ are symplectomorphic to each other by parallel transport with respect to the $\Omega$-induced connection on $E$, it suffices to construct a Lagrangian sphere in $E_t$ for a small $t\in \R_+$.
 Define $L\subset U(p)\subset E$ by the equation